Skip to main content

 Pilot Program Launch in Localized Areas of Sunland-Tujunga

-At this point in the program, the District will release locally acquired and reared, non-biting, male mosquitoes from the area on Thursday, October 12, 2023, within the specified zones of Alpine Village and Sevenhills neighborhoods in Sunland-Tujunga.
-Once released, the District will set traps in these neighborhoods to recollect and recapture the mosquitoes.
-This will help determine the size of the local mosquito population, how far these mosquitoes can fly, and ensure the efficiency and success of the pilot program in reducing the local population of invasive Aedes aegypti mosquitoes.
+The District released locally acquired and reared, non-irradiated and non-biting male mosquitoes from the area on Thursday, October 12, 2023, within the specified zones of Alpine Village and Sevenhills neighborhoods in Sunland-Tujunga.
+Once released, the District set traps in these neighborhoods to recollect and recapture the mosquitoes.
+This helped determine the size of the local mosquito population, how far these mosquitoes can fly, and ensure the efficiency and success of the pilot program in reducing the local population of invasive Aedes aegypti mosquitoes.

 Source: Google Earth